PatrickMagAnime/VideoSplitter/README.md

 ---

 ## **How to Use This Chaos-Machine**
 Once it’s up and running, follow these steps.
 It’s idiot-proof.
 Probably.
+I guess...

 1. **Toss your video into `Eingabe`**
    - ONE VIDEO ONLY.
 If you try to sneak in more, the program’s gonna flip a table and bail.